guildai/guild.ai/pages/docs/guides/create-object-detector.md

 run (i.e. the latest `transfer-learn` operation) to generate the frozen inference graph.

-You can specify different runs or checkpoint steps by specifying a `trained-model` dependency and a `step` flag repectively.
+You can specify different runs or checkpoint steps with `trained-model` and `step` flags repectively.

-View help for the `export-and-freeze` operation:
+To get help for the `export-and-freeze` operation, run:

 ``` command
 guild run export-and-freeze --help-op